-This post may contain affiliate links.
-These links help me pay for food and supplies so I can keep the info coming your way!
-Thanks for your support!
+This post may contain affiliate links which won’t change your price but will share some commission.
 You can read my full disclosure policy here.

 Earlier today I was talking to somebody about my blog and she asked me, “What was your passion before you found grilling?”
 I only had a second to think before I answered and I told her that my real passion was the same before and after I found grilling.
 I’m a Mom first and I have always loved cooking for my kiddos and feeding them super tasty and healthy food.
 Grilling didn’t take the place of that desire, it just made that part of my life easier.
 That’s really one of the reasons I took the leap and started my own blog.
 I wanted to share how helpful my grill has been in simplifying meal time!
 I love quick dinners (and hate clean-up) and nothing can make a fast meal with less dishes than my grill.